philscanlon/Hackathon2016/docs/How-to-add-your-router-details.md

 3. Add your changes to the page
 4. (Optionally) Add the description of what you have changes.
 Although it's optional, strongly recommended to add meaningful description to track who changed what, when and why.
 5. Finally click __"Propose file change"__ button to submit your changes for review for them to be committed to repo
-6. __Make sure you submit this change by clincking "Create Pull Request"__
+6. __Make sure you submit this change by clicking "Create Pull Request"__